Why referee who officiated Man United vs Spurs is banned from handling 2 teams

 - The 40-year-old is currently among England's most experienced officials, and has officiated over 400 top-flight games

-- Nigeria grade 1 referee Eyere Ekuta has given an insight on the position of the English referee
+- Nigeria grade 1 referee Eyere Ekuta has given an insight into the position of the English referee

 CHECK OUT: Discover How to Work with Brands, Earn from Affiliate Links, and Tap into Ad Revenue — Because Your Content Deserves to Pay Off.

-English referee Michael Oliver has shed more light on the reasons he cannot officiate matches involving two Premier League sides.
+English referee Michael Oliver, considered one of the best officials in the English Premier League alongside Anthony Taylor, has shed more light on the reasons he cannot officiate matches involving two English Premier League sides.

-Oliver handed the match between Manchester United and Tottenham, where the Red Devils won 2-0 courtesy goals from Bryan Mbueumo and Bruno Fernandes at te Old Trafford on Saturday night, February 7.
+The FIFA-badged referee handled the match between Manchester United and Tottenham, where the Red Devils won 2-0 courtesy of goals from Bryan Mbueumo and Bruno Fernandes at te Old Trafford on Saturday night, February 7.

 The 40-year-old issued a red card to Spurs captain Cristian Romero in the 29th minute following a serious foul on Brazilian midfielder Casemiro.